Bendigo: City centre

 The central area (CBD) of Bendigo consists of around 20 blocks of mixed-use area.
-The main street is the Midland Highway, the section running through the CBD is also known as Pall Mall, while the main shopping area is centred around Hargreaves Mall.
+The main street is the Midland Highway, the section running through the CBD is also known as Pall Mall.
+Hargeaves Mall, named after the gold prospector Edward Hargraves, is one of the city centre's main shopping areas.

 Suburbs

-The contiguous urban area of Bendigo covers roughly 82 km2 of the local government area's 3048 km.
+The contiguous urban area of Bendigo covers roughly 82 km2 of the local government area's 3048 km2.
 Generally the suburbs occupy the catchment of the Bendigo Creek and its tributaries.

-Bendigo has several suburbs, some of which (such as Eaglehawk) were once independent satellite townships and many that extend into the surrounding bushland.
+Some suburbs, such as Eaglehawk, were once independent satellite townships.
+Some of the outer suburbs extend into the surrounding bushland.

 Architectural heritage

-As a legacy of the gold boom, Bendigo has many ornate buildings built in a late Victorian colonial style.
-Many buildings are on the Victorian Heritage Register and registered by the National Trust of Australia.
+As a legacy of the gold boom, Bendigo has buildings built in a late Victorian colonial style.
+A number of buildings are on the Victorian Heritage Register and registered by the National Trust of Australia.
 Prominent buildings include the Bendigo Town Hall (1859, 1883–85), the Old Post Office, the Bendigo Law Courts (1892–96), the Shamrock Hotel (1897), the Institute of Technology, and the Memorial Military Museum (1921), all in the Second Empire style.

 The architect William Vahland encouraged European artisans to emigrate to the Sandhurst goldfields and so create a "Vienna of the South".
 Bendigo's Sacred Heart Cathedral, a large sandstone church, is the third-largest cathedral in Australia and one of the largest cathedrals in the Southern Hemisphere.
 The main building was completed between 1896 and 1908 and the spire between 1954 and 1977.

 Fortuna Villa is a large surviving Victorian mansion, built for Christopher Ballerstedt and later owned by George Lansell.
-Many other examples of Bendigo's classical architecture rank amongst the finest classical commercial buildings in Australia and include the Colonial Bank building (1887) and the former Masonic Hall (1873–74), which is now a performing-arts centre.
+Other examples of Bendigo's classical architecture include the Colonial Bank building (1887) and the former Masonic Hall (1873–74), which is now a performing-arts centre.
 Bendigo's Joss House, a historic temple, was built in the 1860s by Chinese miners and is the only surviving building of its kind in regional Victoria, which continues to be used as a place of worship.
 The historic Bendigo Tram Sheds and Power Station (1903) now house Bendigo's tramway museum.
 The Queen Elizabeth Oval still retains its ornate 1901 grandstand.